myoActivation®: A Powerful Approach to Pain, Scars & Movement

 Dr. Tara Sloan first encountered myoActivation® as a patient and it changed her life.
 After years of dealing with chronic tension and fatigue that resisted conventional treatment, she discovered the profound impact of this unique technique.
 The results inspired her to train directly under Dr. Greg Siren, MD, the founder of myoActivation® and the Anatomic Medicine Foundation in British Columbia, where the therapy was first developed and widely practiced.

-Now certified in MyoActivation®, Tara brings this transformative method back to Ontario and to Continuum Wellness.
-Many long-time clients will remember her as one of our very first naturopathic doctors in the early days of the clinic, and we feel truly fortunate to have her returning to offer MyoActivation® here in Toronto.
+Now certified in myoActivation®, Tara brings this transformative method back to Ontario and to Continuum Wellness.
+Many long-time clients will remember her as one of our very first naturopathic doctors in the early days of the clinic, and we feel truly fortunate to have her returning to offer myoActivation® here in Toronto.
 With nearly 20 years of clinical experience and a strong foundation in kinesiology, Tara’s integrative approach beautifully bridges science, experience, and compassion, making this therapy a perfect fit for our Continuum community.

 BOOK WITH TARA